Epimorphisms, definability and cardinalities: Abstract

 \section{Abstract}

-Generalizing a theorem of Campercholi, we characterize, in syntactic terms, the ranges of epimorphisms in an arbitrary class of similar first-order structures (as opposed to an elementary class).
-This allows us to strengthen a result of Isbell, as follows: in any prevariety having at most $\mathfrak{s}$ non-logical symbols and an axiomatization requiring at most $\mathfrak{m}$ variables, if the epimorphisms into structures with at most $\mathfrak{m}+\mathfrak{s}+\aleph_0$ elements are surjective, then so are all of the epimorphisms.
+We characterize, in syntactic terms, the ranges of epimorphisms in an arbitrary class of similar first-order structures (as opposed to an elementary class).
+This allows us to strengthen a result of Bacsich, as follows: in any prevariety having at most $\mathfrak{s}$ non-logical symbols and an axiomatization requiring at most $\mathfrak{m}$ variables, if the epimorphisms into structures with at most $\mathfrak{m}+\mathfrak{s}+\aleph_0$ elements are surjective, then so are all of the epimorphisms.
 Using these facts, we formulate and prove manageable `bridge theorems', matching the surjectivity of \emph{all} epimorphisms in the algebraic counterpart of a logic $\,\vdash$ with suitable infinitary definability properties of $\,\vdash$, while \emph{not} making the standard but awkward assumption that $\,\vdash$ comes furnished with a proper class of variables.

 \makeatletter {\text{(\theenumi)}} {\roman{enumi}} {\roman{enumii}} {\text{(\theenumii)}} \makeatother

 {\allowdisplaybreaks